camunda/camunda-docs/docs/product-manuals/zeebe/deployment-guide/operations/metrics.md

 ## Types of metrics

 - **Counters**: a time series that records a growing count of some unit.
-Examples: number of bytes transmitted over the network, number of workflow instances started
+Examples: number of bytes transmitted over the network, number of process instances started
 - **Gauges**: a time series that records the current size of some unit.
 Examples: number of currently open client connections, current number of partitions

 ## Metrics format